jappeace/jappeaceApplication/content/failing-in-haskell.md

 We want all these properties to make debugging easier.
 This allows you to solve complicated bugs within minutes.
-Effectively we structure the program in such a way that it tells what goes wrong, where and why.
+We structure the program in such a way that it tells what goes wrong, where and why.
 This isn't magic.
 It takes effort, but not magic at all.